-Learn how to grow dragon fruit, it’s one of the most strange looking subtropical fruit you’d like to grow in your garden.
+Learn how to grow dragon fruit, the most strange looking subtropical fruits to grow in your garden.
 Growing dragon fruit is fairly easy both outdoors or in the pot.

 Propagation Method — Seeds, vegetative propagation

 Other names — Indonesia buah naga, Khmer sror kaa neak, Thai kaeo mangkon, nanettika fruit, Kaktus madu, Long guo, Cereus triangularis, Thanh long, Strawberry Pear, Cactus fruit, Night blooming Cereus, Belle of the Night, Jesus in the Cradle.

 Dragon Fruit Information

 Dragon fruit, also known as pitahaya or pitaya, belongs to the cactus family.
 It’s a climbing cactus and needs support for growing.
 The flowers are unique, and one among the largest in the world with a diameter of 25 cm and is about 30 cm long.
 One more feature of its bloom is: it only opens for one night and exudes an inviting fruity fragrance.

 Learn about the most aromatic flowers in the world here

 Dragon fruit is native to Central America and grown throughout the subtropical and tropical parts of China, Israel, Vietnam, Malaysia, Thailand, and Nicaragua.

 Dragon Fruit Propagation